 League of Legends is a marvelous game, with a variety of excellent designers and artists, working to bring us a worthwhile experience.
-Whether it’s through visual updates, brand new gameplay additions or new Champion skins, there’s plenty of inspiring craftmanship.
-In turn, creating quite a powerfhouse when it comes to awesome character designs and excellent illustrations accompanying them.
+Whether it’s through visual updates, new gameplay additions or excellent Champion skins, there’s plenty of inspiring craftmanship.
+In turn, creating quite the powerhouse when it comes to awesome character designs and excellent artwork accompanying them.
 So, whether we’re talking about Sixmorevodka Studio or Bo Chen, Riot Games knows how to pick them.
-However, it’s the sheer effort from these artists that lead me to creating this list in the first place.
-I simply feel like it’s time to throw a spotlight on their work, highlighting their efforts and giving them some respect.
-I mean, we get interested in the skins because of the artwork, and that feeling is valuable.
-That’s where I come in, listing the very best illustrations, starting with Wukong splash arts!
+However, it’s the sheer effort of these artists that lead me to creating this list in the first place.
+It’s about time we shine a spotlight on their work, highlighting their efforts and give them some respect.
+Therefore, I’m more than happy to list the very best illustrations from League of Legends, starting with Wukong splash arts!

 3. General Wukong

-In all honesty, it’s quite clear that Zhou Juexian has taken some artistic liberties with this illustration.
-Considering that the skin itself is hardly this ferocious or badass, it’s safe to say that it’s a romanticized version of General Wukong.
+To be fair, it’s quite clear that Zhou Juexian has taken some artistic liberties with this illustration.
+Considering that the skin itself is hardly this ferocious or badass, it’s safe to say it’s a romanticized version of General Wukong.
 While that’s a questionable decision, I wholeheartedly welcome the changes and liberties taken!
 Why, you may ask?
-Well, there’s a reason this splash was imported from China, as the fans really loved it.
-That’s saying something, when you think of how all the other illustrations look, this one is particularly badass.
+Well, there’s a reason this artwork was imported from China, as it’s particularly badass and the fans loved it.
 It’s the craftmanship of the head, facial expression and pose, with the details in the fur being really noteworthy.
-In addition, it comes across much like a general sending his troops into battle with a warcry, looking down on his next possible victim.
-However, the lack of detail in the background is a bit problematic.
-In turn, it falls a couple of spots, and lands at this respectable number 3 spot.
+In addition, it comes across much like a general sending his troops into battle with a warcry, looking down on his next victim.
+However, the lack of detail in the background is problematic, making it drop out from the top 2 spots.
+In turn, it lands on this respectable 3rd slot.

 2. Radiant Wukong